Taylor term does not imply any nontrivial linear one-equality Maltsev condition: 3-wnu implies only trivial SLEMCs

 \section{3-wnu implies only trivial SLEMCs}

 In this section we show in detail that having a 3-wnu term does not imply any nontrivial SLEMC.
-Since the proof for general $k$-wnus is very similar to the 3-wnu case, we will sketch the general case in the next section without going into details.
+The general case of having a $k$-wnu differs from the 3-wnu situation only by a slightly more complicated notation.
+This is why we first give the proof for 3-wnu and then, in the next section, we sketch the argument for the general case without going into details.

 \begin{theorem} Let $V$ be the variety of algebras with one ternary basic operation $w$ and with the equational theory generated by the 3-wnu identities